 |The entrance to the clinic is at the rear of the church.
 If you’re facing the back of the church in the parking lot, the clinic will be through the doors on the far right.
 Please follow posted signage. ||There is parking available at the rear of the church.|

 1430 DeKalb Street

 Norristown, PA 19401

 |Please utilize the Fornance Street entrance located next to the parking garage. ||Street parking can be found all around the building.
 Parking is available in the HSC garage for $5.
 Masks are required for all who enter the clinic.|

 |From the Pennsylvania Turnpike, take the Willow Grove exit (exit 27 - 611 Doylestown/Jenkintown).
 Go through the tolls and stay in the left lane.
 Follow signs for 611 South.
 Continue on 611 South for 1.8 miles through 9 traffic lights.
 The four-story building is located on the right hand side of the street behind Burger King and across from the Willow Grove Train Station.
 Make a right into the parking lot after the Burger King entrance.||There is a parking lot available onsite at this location.
 Additional parking can be found in a lot across the street.|

 MONTGOMERY COUNTY IMMUNIZATION COALITION

-> Our partner, Montgomery County Immunization Coalition (MCIC), collaborates with their partner organizations to host COVID-19 and flu community vaccination clinics.
+Our partner, Montgomery County Immunization Coalition (MCIC), collaborates with their partner organizations to host COVID-19 vaccination clinics.
 To find an upcoming clinic, click here.

-> VACCINE SUPPORT FOR PEOPLE WITH DISABILITIES
+VACCINE SUPPORT FOR PEOPLE WITH DISABILITIES